pagebolt/pagebolt_docs/README.md

 Step 3: Upload Files
 ---------------

-The Pagekit installation files are located in the **'pagekit-files'** folder.
+The Pagekit installation files are located in the **'pagebolt-files'** folder.
 It is necessary to apply the recommended file permissions and server instructions via Pagekit's website here - http://www.pagekit.com/docs/troubleshooting

 Step 4: Edit Config